Nick Fortes Player Props: Marlins vs. Padres

 Nick Fortes At The Plate

-- Fortes is batting .243 with a double, three home runs and six walks.
+- Fortes has a double, three home runs and six walks while batting .243.

-- Looking at the 33 games he has played this season, he's hit a long ball in three of them (9.1%), and in 2.7% of his trips to the dish.
+- He has hit a home run in 9.1% of his games this season, and 2.7% of his trips to the dish.

-- He has scored in eight games this year (24.2%), but has had no multi-run games.
+- He has scored in eight of 33 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.